IM Edited

 FAQ

-How were the testbeds selected?
+How were the Testbeds selected?

-Testbeds are selected by the organizations funding the Integrated Marketplace programThis includes the Province of British Columbia and PacifiCan.
-The testbeds currently being utilized are critical to B.C. and Canada’s economy and provide broad benefits to multiple areas of the economyThe testbeds are also overseen by Authorities created under federal legislation and act in the public good.
+Testbeds are selected by the Province of British Columbia.
+The testbeds currently being utilized are critical to B.C. and Canada’s economy and provide broad benefits across a variety of key sectors and industries.
+The testbeds are also overseen by Authorities created under federal legislation and act in the public good.

 How are projects selected for funding consideration?

-How are supplier companies selected?
+How are Solution Providers (SPs) selected?

-How can supplier companies access opportunities?
+How can Solution Providers (SPs) access opportunities?

 How long is project funding available for?